MooersLab/org-mode-voice-in/README.md

 Each command is paired with the inserted text on a single line in of a comma separated value file.
 Use the bulk ad button in Voice In Plus to upload these commands into your collecton of custom commands.

-## Contents
+## Contents of the library

-- org-mdoe file headers
+- org-mode file headers
 - table templates
 - org-babel code blocks
-- TODO's with priorites
+- 30 TODO's with priorites
-- TODO's with priorities and time esitmates
+- 600 TODO's with priorities and time esitmates

 ## Related repos
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing)